Bidenomics: More stimulus, tougher regulation, and gridlock

 The president-elect could continue the government’s rising efforts to curb the outsize power of the tech industry.
 The Trump administration launched what could be a landmark antitrust case against Google that will likely continue.

-And, like the Trump administration, Biden has also taken aim at Section 230, a law that is foundational to the modern internet and gives tech firms liability from lawsuits for what users post.
+And, like the Trump administration, Biden has also taken aim at Section 230, a law that is foundational to the modern internet and gives tech firms liability protection from lawsuits for what users post.
 The president-elect has said it should be revoked.
 Trump and other Republicans have baselessly asserted that the social media companies were censoring conservatives.
 Democrats criticize the law because they think social-media companies are failing to suppress misinformation and hate speech.

 Atkinson said he also sees relations between the White House and business returning to a more normal, predictable state under Biden, after Trump’s willingness to loudly condemn companies that criticized him.